 Goldfield, David.
 The American Journey, Volume 1.
 8th edition.
 Available on Revel.
 Cornwell, Bernard.
 The Fort: A Novel of the Revolutionary War, 2012.
+Jacobs, Harriet.
+Incidents in the Life of a Slave Girl (any version).
 More, Thomas.
 Utopia (any version).